JosephTrevorrow/ComputationalLogic/report.md

 PLX: every human is mortal. peter is human. joseph is human. some humans are geniuses. some humans are geniuses. some humans are geniuses. some humans are geniuses.
 ```

 On closer inspection, each rule is different, the first and second accounts for the list, and the new determiner.
 The third and fourth account for when both are true for the other definition of the rule.
+However, by storing these rules no reasoning is effected and therefore no changes will be made.

 For Reasoning, `question1` must be modified to accept "do some" and "are some", rather than just using a singular Q. The process of skolemisation is such that to explain a question, we must prove that both can be true at the same time ("some humans are geniuses" translates to `[(humans:-true),(genius:-true)]` as one rule being a list of 2 rules) to prove this, the question should parse in both